silhavyj/Social-Network/README.md

 The web application itself is running over at http://localhost:8080 and the mail server can be found sitting at http://localhost:80.
 The database server has its default port `5432` exposed to the local machine as well.
 So, it can be accessed using a database client such as `DBeaver`, for instance.

+Every time you're asked to check your e-mail, all you have to do is to navigate to the address mentioned above.
+Since a mock e-mail server was used, it doesn't really matter what e-mail address you decide to use as the e-mails won't be sent anywhere but to the local e-mail server.

 ### Making changes within the Java Spring application

 If you want to make any changes within the `Java` application, you should first stop all the running container by executing the following command: